Sri Lanka, Southern India and the Maldives 2026 (4)

 A short stop at a woodcarving factory – we saw a similar wood carved elephant made from ebony that Frank’s grandfather brought back from Sri Lanka almost 100 years ago.
 The one for sale was $25,000!

-Our destination in the afternoon was Eco National Park, where vast expanses of evergreen forest and scrub areas serve as the roaming grounds for elephants.
+Our destination in the afternoon was Hurulu Eco National Park, where vast expanses of evergreen forest and scrub areas serve as the roaming grounds for elephants.
 Here, we enjoyed a game drive by jeep – saw so many elephants, and almost… a leopard!
 As we drove in there was a leopard, but of course there were a few jeeps trying to jockey into position, and the leopard disappeared by the time we got close.
 Dam it!
 We did see water buffalo, black headed ibis, peacocks, and other birds.

 Back to our resort by 6pm, time for a shower, before a very light dinner.
 Fabulous day all round.